DerekKaknes/YES_coding/3_December_10_2016/README.md

 is a special function that the `FootballPlayer` class uses to "initialize" (aka create) new objects (aka to create new players).
-Second, you probably notice that it is surrounded by `__`, that is because python does not want you to accidentally overwrite this function.
+Second, you probably notice that it is surrounded by `__`, that is because python does not want you to accidentally overwrite this function, so it puts two underscores (`__`) before and after it as a kind of warning for us.
 Lastly, you should also notice that the first input to `__init__` is `self`.
-What is `self`?  `self` is literally the object referencing itself.
+What is `self`?  `self` is literally the new object referencing itself.
 Don't worry too much about it right now, but you will see `self` A LOT in Python.
 It may feel strange at first, but you will gain comfort with what it means over time.
 ```python